If you are concerned about your credit score, it may also be worth considering whether taking out this type of loan is a good idea at all.

 Types of personal loans with no credit check

-While there are some lenders that may approve you without a credit check, these types of loans are generally more expensive and riskier than traditional personal loans.
-It is worth noting they may have stricter application requirements, including minimum income or employment requirements.
+While there are some private lenders that may approve you without a credit check, these types of loans are generally more expensive and riskier than traditional personal loans.
+In terms of government-sponsored loans, these tend not to be as expensive but may have strict application requirements, including means-testing or other eligibility criteria.

 Here is a selection of some of the lending options that may be available, and some risks you should keep in mind.